def _fail(): raise Exception("foobar")

 test (a, b, cmp, cname=None)

-assert that cmp(a,b); display inputs and cname or cmp.__name__ if it fails
+; display inputs and cname or cmp.__name__

-test([1,2],[1,2], operator.eq)
+1,2],[1,2], operator.eq)

-test_fail(lambda: test([1,2],[1], operator.eq))
+test([lambda: test([1,2],[1], operator.eq))

-test([1,2],[1], operator.ne)
+test_fail(1,2],[1], operator.ne)

-test_fail(lambda: test([1,2],[1,2], operator.ne))
+test([lambda: test([1,2],[1,2], operator.ne)) test_fail(

 all_equal